moocfi/moocfi.github.io/courses/general/programming/how-to-get-started.md

 choose "Browse repositories" and type something like "TMC" to the search field.
 Install the plugin and restart IntelliJ.

-# Completing and submitting the programming assignments with Netbeans
+# Completing and submitting the programming assignments with Netbeans or IntelliJ

 If you're using **Netbeans** with TMC, the first time you start it, the below window should open.
 If it does not open, you can find it from the TMC / Settings.
 If you're using **IntelliJ**, you get to a Welcome screen, in which you can press the "Get started with TMC" button.